Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Application to flood risk forecasting

-\Cref{f:CHcal10preddQp9999} shows the initial EQRN predictions, which seem to fit the data variation best, and their conformalized PI endpoints for two of the considered confidence levels, including the largest.
-The infinite classical PIs are non-informative for the largest level.
-On the other hand, the extreme PIs, providing correct test coverage, are not overly large compared to the data variation, the original predictions, and the unconditional quantile estimates.
-All other extreme conformal corrections for the EQRN predictions are even smaller in magnitude.
+\Cref{f:CHcal10preddQp9999} shows the initial EQRN predictions, which seem to fit the data variation best, and their conformalized PI endpoints for two of the considered confidence levels, including the largest, during a test year.
+At $1-\alpha=0.999$, even though it has more marginal coverage, the extreme PIs are not excessively larger than the classical PIs.
+The extreme intervals are even tighter during some of the seasonal blocks.
+At the largest level, the infinite classical-method PIs are uninformative.
+On the other hand, the extreme PIs, satisfying the desired test coverage, are again not overly large compared to the data variation, the original predictions, and the unconditional quantile estimates.
+Extreme conformal corrections for the EQRN predictions at the other unshown levels are smaller in magnitude.
 During the considered year, the original predictions at the largest confidence level are exceeded once, on 25th July 1973.
 This exceedance is covered by the conformalized extreme PI.
+Finally, we observed the localised adaptivity of weighted conformalization, as, for example, the conformal correction is larger during late summer than during winter for both methods and confidence levels.

-\Cref{f:CHncCovr} shows the evolution of the test coverage with the calibration size, for all predictions, methods, and confidence levels.
+\Cref{f:CHncCovr} shows the evolution of the test coverage with the calibration size, for all predictions, methods, and different confidence levels.
 We observe that the extreme PIs significantly outperform the classical conformalization in terms of empirical test coverage, for all relevant levels.
-It always provides informative finite PIs, contrary to the classical approach that yields infinite PIs when $\alpha<1/(n_c+1)$, that is, for calibration sizes up to 8 years with $1-\alpha=0.9997$, and for all sizes with $1-\alpha=0.9999$.
+It always provides informative finite PIs, contrary to the classical approach that yields infinite PIs for calibration sizes up to 5 years with $1-\alpha=0.999$, and for all sizes at the two largest levels.
 The extreme PI has valid coverage in almost all combinations, including when the classical approach and/or original predictions significantly undercover.
-In the few undercovered situations, it still outperforms both the original predictions and the classical approach.
+In the few undercovered situations, its coverage is closer to the target $1-\alpha$ than both the original predictions and the classical approach.
+For some of the lower levels, there seems to be a pattern of decreasing coverage with increasing calibration size for the conformalized PIs.
+The largest discharge events happening in years one, three and 15 of the chosen calibration period is a likely explanation for this decrease in between, although there might also be a small effect from the decreasing test size, as observed with the coverage of the unconformalized predictions.